 The Need to Create Norton Ghost Bootable USB

 Norton Ghost is one of the best tools that can help us create disk image, backup selected partitions or any important file.
-And you can boot into the Norton Ghost recovery environment to restore image backup or troubleshoot other problems.
+And you can boot into the Norton Ghost recovery environment with a recovery disk to restore image backup or troubleshoot other problems.

-To enter the Norton Ghost recovery environment, a recovery disk is needed and you can make one by clicking Tools > Create Custom Recovery Disk CD to make it.
-However, it only allows you to create custom recovery disk with CD while there is no built-in CD/DVD drive for most recent computer.
+To enter the Norton Ghost recovery environment, you can make a recovery disk by clicking Tools > Create Custom Recovery Disk CD.
+However, it only allows you to create custom recovery disk with CD while there is no built-in CD/DVD drive for most recent computers.

 Fortunately, it’s possible to create Norton Ghost bootable USB to help you boot into the recovery environment.
 Check the next part to get the detailed steps.